 21 Nov Protecting Your Trees Before a Cold Front

 In Florida, winter temperatures can occasionally dip low enough to cause damage to certain plants and trees.
 This is especially true in Northeast Florida, where we see some of the coolest conditions in the state.
 Subtropical and tropical trees are at risk of cold injury, and some temperate plants and annuals are as well.
-TREECO, the premier tree company in Jacksonville, offers the following information to help you protect your trees before a cold front in Florida.
+TREECO, the premier tree company in St. Augustine, offers the following information to help you protect your trees before a cold front in Florida.